kephir4eg/trie/README.md

 ### When to use

-Using trie is beneficial have a lot of very long strings having the common prefix (e.g. urls, file paths) and you want to use them as keys for set or map.
+Using trie is beneficial when have a lot of very long strings having the common prefix (e.g. urls, file paths) and you want to use them as keys for set or map.
-Trie will provide you with performance, close to the one of hash table, but with some benefits, like partial search (currently by prefix substring).
+Trie will provide you with performance, close to the one of hash table (still worse on average, however), but with some benefits, like partial search (currently by prefix substring).

+How long is very long?
+Is would say that the real difference will only become noticeable when the average length is greater then CPU cache line (usually 64 bytes).
+Below that I would not expect benefit in performance over the normal map operations.

 In future, I plan to implement fast pattern matching and edit distance search, which cannot be implemented efficiently with hash table.

-Trie is also theoretically is more space efficient then just regular map/unordered_map.
+Trie is also theoretically is more space efficient then just regular `map`/`unordered_map`.
 In practice that heavily depends on the nature of strings you have.

 ## Motivation